crazyc4t/blog/content/posts/comeback.md

 {
-  "title": "Comeback",
+  "title": "How to comeback and win in life",
   "date": "2021-10-13T23:53:55-05:00",
   "draft": false,
   "author": "Said Neder",
   "tags": ["Advice"]
 }

-## How to comeback and win in life

 First of all, let's talk about the definition of the word **comeback** shall we?